OptimalBits/ppt-converter/README.md

 - npm install forever -g

 #Install
+- You will need to add the windows machine to github deployment keys.
+Check github for instructions.
 - Clone this repository.
 - Copy avconv bin folder under directory avconv in the project root folder.
 - Execute run.bat